uit-no/hpc-doc/general/faq.rst

-This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix and Mac Os X. If you are using Windows you must install some **`X-server on your local
+This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix and Mac Os X. If you are using Windows you must install some X-server on your local PC.
-PC <../../../metacenter/metacenter-documentation/metacenter_user_guide/x-server-for-windows>`_**.

 How can I access a compute node from the login node?
 ----------------------------------------------------